cravomarcio/Booking-Challenge-Project/README.md

 ## Running the tests

-The tests can be run from Visual Studio
+The tests from the feature in Visual Studio

 ### And coding style tests